Use These Free Stopover Perks to See More in One Trip

 If you are looking for the perfect thing to do in Qatar then I recommend visiting Souq Waqif to experience true middle eastern life!
 You can stroll the souq looking for bargains while sampling some of the most delicious Arab food the city has on offer!
 After that, we recommend heading over to the Museum of Islamic Arts to look at some of the magnificent displays and stop for a coffee in the park with views of the amazing Doha skyline!

-If what Leona did isn’t available to you, try +Qatar instead.
+If what Leona did isn’t available to you, try Discover Qatar (formerly +Qatar) instead.
 Here’s what you need to do:

 • Book a Qatar Airways-operated flight, or a multi-city itinerary on the airline, with a minimum transit time of 12 hours.
 The offer can be used on either the outbound or return journey, but not both.

-• When you complete the booking (the ticket number should begin with ‘157’), follow the instructions to reserve one night of free hotel accommodation in Doha, or two nights for US$100.
+• When you complete the booking (the ticket number should begin with ‘157’), follow the instructions to reserve up to four nights of accommodation from US$14 per person.

 • If a bus picks you up from the plane, go straight to arrivals after you arrive.

-The offer is currently valid until 28 December 2019 for flights that will be completed by 31 December 2019.
-However, it’s been extended twice before, so don’t despair.
-On my way to Muscat last November, I stayed in the middle of Souq Waqif, watched the area come to life as dusk fell and got up close to the birds of prey in the souq.
+Even though the accommodation is no longer free like it used to be (and shouldn’t qualfy as a free stopover perk), it’s still great value.
+On my way to Muscat in November 2018, I stayed in the middle of Souq Waqif, watched the area come to life as dusk fell and got up close to the birds of prey in the souq.
 A morning walk around the Corniche followed – that’s where I took the cover photo for this post.
-Instead of visiting the Museum, I chatted with some Bangladeshi migrant workers who were angling for fish.
+Instead of visiting the Museum, I chatted with some migrant workers who were angling for fish.

 Related: Budget travel tips for Oman